BYUCamachoLab/pyrolab/docs/getting_started/install.rst

 For drivers or services that have packages installable from PyPI, a pip install with extras is sufficient (see below).
-Some drivers may require additional 3rd party software to be installed (such as ThorLabs' Kinesis DLL's), see the respetive drivers' documentation.
+Some drivers may require additional 3rd party software to be installed (such as ThorLabs' Kinesis DLL's), so see the respective drivers' documentation.

 Installing with pip